sdunlap/gtsam_pendulum/CustomFactors.md

 Currently, the feature can only be accessed through this branch: ```feature/custom_factor```

 I spent 10 hours trying to get optimization working.
 Originally, I thought I was doing something wrong with my derivatives, so I spent a long time trying various things.

-In the end, creating the custom factors is pretty straight forward, but there is a low-level bug that causes all ```optimize()``` calls to hang indefinietly.
+Creating the custom factors is pretty straight forward, but there is a low-level bug that causes all ```optimize()``` calls to hang indefinietly.
 All preexisting unit tests pass, so the problem must be at a lower level that ProfFan has not tested yet.
-He should not have tried to merge this into ```develop``` without testing optimization first.

 ## 5 June

 At 7am I figured out a workaround (disabling TBB when compiling gtsam).
 This was mostly luck as ProfFan mentioned briefly in one of his docs that the custom factors won't work with parallel evaluation.
 TBB is the first thing I found related to parallelization that I could disable.

-I found out that at 2am on 5 June, ProfFan pushed a change that fixed the problem I was dealing with.
+At 2am on 5 June, ProfFan pushed a change that fixed the problem I was dealing with, so my workaround is no longer necessary.
 He also added an actual optimization example.
 His original code only tested the CustomFactor class by comparing it directly to other Factor types.
 The bug only came up when running a graph optimizer.
 My guess is he discovered the bug while implementing the optimization example dellaert requested.
 His note:
 ```
 ProfFan commented 5 hours ago